luongkhdang/SYNC-2021-SFSU/README.md

+This is a re-upload of one of the project I created with a team of 7 in 2021.
+One of the my first big Full-stack web application which I contributed a lot to.
+This taught me how to work on a full-stack web application as a member of a big team.

+Description:
+SYNC | SPOTIFY API, REACT, DJANGO, MySQL, Redis, AWS, Git

+Collaborated in a team of 7 to design and develop a multi-purpose platform that mimic the concert experience at home.
+This website let users listen to music together in real time, and interact with others.
+• Wrote the APIs in python and built the frontend using components from React frameworks like Ant Design.
+• Structured the product to use Spotify API and implemented a real time chat and voting system by creating personalized listening rooms.
+• Used Redis to store the chat data and deployed the application on AWS.

 # csc648 Repository

 ## Please when ready add your teams application URL or IP to the repository description.
 This will help with grading.
 Teams are expected to keep this value up to date.